Counsellors & Therapists

 Anne Marie McKinley.
 Belfast

 Bsc(Hons) Midwifery Studies.
+Doctoral Student.
 Dip.
 Counselling and Psychotherapy.
 Dip.
-Cognitive Behavioural therapy.
+Cognitive Behavioural Therapy.
 Diploma in Counselling Supervision.
 Cert.
-Couple Therapy
+Couple Therapy.

 Birth Trauma Counselling, Psychotherapy.
 Clinical Supervision.
 Midwife.